alseki/ConventionProgram/phase2/src/README.txt

 change the status of the request from pending to fulfilled.
 Employee accounts can only be created and deleted by organizers.

--> An account can be created by an Organizer (Login > Create and Delete user accounts)
+-> Any account can be created by an Organizer (Login > Create and Delete user accounts)

 -> The organizer can set maximum number of people that can attend an event when creating an event (Login > View & edit convention event list > Create a new event) and changed later (Login > View & edit convention event list >